SNWCreations/l4d2-modded-server/README.md

 So this can be used to set the server hostname to something you want, set the RCON or the admins of the server.

+Annoyed with recreating the folder structure?
+You can simply copy the file you want by running `custom_file <file>` in your Command Prompt or `.\custom_file.ps1 <file>` in PowerShell at the root of this repository folder, the script will recreate the path structure for you.

 ### Setting admins

 There are two ways to configure the admin list, I prefer `admin_simple.ini` from `addons/sourcemod/configs` folder, `admins.cfg` is also available though.